Staffbase/gha-workflows/README.md

 ## Release

-To create a release, the draft release in the releases tab can be used.
+To create a new release just use [this page][2] and publish the draft release.

 ## Contributing